neonephos/outreach/documentation/outreach_committee_handbook/misc/community_reimbursement_policy.md

 ## Expenses Pre-Approval Requirements

+All expenses must be approved before any purchase or commitment is made.

+The approval request must include:

+- Purpose of the expense
+- Estimated cost [^1]
+- Whether it is:
+    - A personal reimbursement
+    - A direct vendor payment

+Approval will be given by one of the parties below:

+- The NeoNephos Outreach Committee
+- Authorized Linux Foundation Staff
+- The NeoNephos Governing Board if additional budget approval is needed

+Self-approval is allowed if the requestor is simultaneously a member of one of the parties mentioned above.

+The approval request is to be submitted either via an issue in the [Outreach Committee repository](https://github.com/neonephos/outreach/issues) or a mail to [support@neonephos.org](mailto:support@neonephos.org).

+> [!Warning]
+> The two submission forms above are the only accepted ways to submit a funding request.

+Please note that, after approval, the required documentation must be provided before a reimbursement or direct payment can be processed.
+Please refer to the sections below.

+### General Principles

+Expenses must:

+- Adhere in character and amount to the [respective guidelines](../ambassadors/ambassador_funding_guide.md)

+> [!Warning]
+> The NeoNephos Foundation reserves the right to decline requests at any time with no reasoning given.

+> [!Note]
+> All reimbursement requests, vendor payment requests, and related questions should be sent to [support@neonephos.org](mailto:support@neonephos.org).

+### Types of Expenses

+decision must be logged in the [committee's minutes](https://github.com/neonephos/outreach/tree/main/topics)

+ Special case if requestor is NeoNephos ambassador s.t. [this.](../ambassadors/ambassador_funding_guide.md)
 ### Approving Parties

 Reimbursement is only possible if one of the following parties grants explicit permission: